 About 5000 to 6000 species have been described worldwide.
 It is believed that the number of species may be 3 times greater.
 The number of sponge species within Antarctica is presently unknown.

 Antarctic sponges are long-lived and sensitive to disturbance.
 They are an indicator species, reflecting the health of their environment.

 Sponges are sessile (non-mobile) filter feeders.
 They regularly process large volumes of water (up to 200 litres of seawater per hour).

-Sponges are the source of more natural chemicals than any other marine invertebrate and many of these compounds have potent bioactive properties (anti-tumour, anti-inflammatory, anti-viral and anti-microbial).
-Sponges can produce metabolites for chemical defense against predation and fouling, to repel parasites and microbes, to assist in chemical interactions with fast growing species and for chemical communication with other symbiotic organisms.
+Sponges are the source of more natural chemicals than any other marine invertebrate.
+Many of these compounds have potent bioactive properties (such as anti-tumour, anti-inflammatory, anti-viral and anti-microbial).
+Sponges can produce chemicals for defence, to repel parasites, to assist interactions with fast-growing species and for communication with other organisms.

 Sponges are often host to a diverse array of microscopic organisms.
 Many of these form intimate symbiotic relationships with the sponge.
 Microbial biomass can even contribute to a sponge’s structural rigidity.